wolframs/multi-repo-checkout/README.md

    - For each repository, it will:
      - Check out the branch if it already exists locally.
      - Check out a remote-tracking branch if it exists on `origin`.
-     - Prompt to create a new branch if neither is found.
      - Otherwise, it will fall back to the configured default branch.

 ## Configuration